kyang5/coursedescriptions/source/lakeShoreSpring.rst

 :doc:`comp111`
-    | Section 01W (3828) Credits: 3; In person; Lecture
+    | Section 01W (3828) Credits: 3; Blended; Lecture
     | Instructor: George Thiruvathukal
     | Cuneo Hall:218 (Lake Shore) Monday, Wednesday, Friday 12:35PM-01:25

     **Notes:**
-    *This is a writing intensive course.*  This course is restricted to undergraduate students.
+    **This is a writing intensive course.**  This course is blended/online (33%).
+MW meetings are on-campus, and F meetings are online and asynchronous.
+This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

 :doc:`comp122`
     | Section 001 (5759) Credits: 3; In person; Lecture
     | Instructor: David Wetzel
-    | Cuneo Hall:318 (Lake Shore) Tuesday, Thursday 01:00PM-02:15
+    | Mundelein Center:1017 (Lake Shore) Tuesday, Thursday 01:00PM-02:15